 The days when a vegetarian had few menu options other than a limp iceberg salad are past.
 Today meatless options in Toronto abound, and vegetarian restaurants are increasingly creative and delicious.

 Fresh by Juice for Life.
-The continental fare from Asian Buddha bowl to Middle Eastern starter plate, and great selection of energy elixirs and smart drinks at Fresh by Juice for Life will make meat look boring.
+The Continental fare from Asian Buddha bowl to Middle Eastern starter plate, and great selection of energy elixirs and smart drinks at Fresh by Juice for Life will make meat look boring.
 326 Bloor St. W, The Annex, Toronto, ON, M5S 1W5.
-416/531-2635. www.freshrestaurants.ca.
-416/599-4442. www.freshrestaurants.ca.
+416/531–2635. www.freshrestaurants.ca.

 Kings Café.
 In Kensington Market, Kings Café is spacious and open.
 This Chinese vegetarian- and health-oriented center of calm in the bustling market offers vegan delights like mushroom, cabbage, and ginger dumplings, and eggplant and broccoli stir-fry.
 Hot ginger tea is a must.
 Pick up some quality tea leaves in the little shop inside the restaurant.
 192 Augusta Ave., Toronto, ON, M5T 2L6.
 416/591–1340. www.kingscafe.com.
 No credit cards.

 Live Organic Food Bar.
 If you want to try something completely different, check out "live food" at Live Organic Food Bar.
-The unique vegetarian dishes are completely raw and free of dairy, wheat, and preservatives.
-Try the lasagna of zucchini layered with cashew ricotta; the buckwheat pizza with guacamole, tomatoes, and olives; and the butterscotch hemp mousse.
+Their vegetarian dishes are completely raw and free of dairy, wheat, and preservatives.
+Try the manicotti of zucchini noodles with cashew-spinach ricotta; the pizza with walnut and sweet potato crust, pesto, and almond Parmesan; and the chocolate avocado pie.
 Choose from a good selection of organic wines, cocktails, and beer to go with the meal.
 264 Dupont St., at Spadina Ave., The Annex, Toronto, ON, M5R 1V7.
-416/515-2002. www.livefoodbar.com.
+416/515–2002. www.livefoodbar.com.
 No credit cards.
-Closed Sun. and Mon.

 Urban Herbivore.
-At Urban Herbivore, in an old house with an exposed-brick open kitchen, sit on stools at high tables and try rustic daily soups or design your own salads and sandwiches on house-made flax bread.
+Tucked inside an old house with an exposed-brick open kitchen, Urban Herbivore serves up rustic daily soups or lets diners design their own salads and sandwiches on house-made flax bread, all eaten while perched on stools at a high table.
 64 Oxford St., Kensington Market, Toronto, ON, M5T 1P1.
-416/927-1231. www.fressenrestaurant.com.
+416/927–1231. www.herbivore.to.

 Fodor's Trip Planning Ideas